Past the Bay: Exploring Tech’s New Frontiers

 ☀️ Morning: Grab a breakfast taco before logging into your remote stand-up meeting.

-🤠 Midday: Discuss cloud architecture although attending SXSW panels on a rooftop bar.
+🤠 Midday: Discuss cloud architecture while attending SXSW panels on a rooftop bar.

 🔥 Afternoon: Try to concentrate on debugging, but the scent of BBQ brisket keeps distracting you.